santigarcor/laratrust/docs/upgrade.rst

 4. Run ``php artisan laratrust:upgrade`` to create the migration with the database upgrade.

-5. Run ``php artisan migrate`` to run the migration created in the las step.
+5. Run ``php artisan migrate`` to apply the migration created in the previous step.

 6. If you use the ``savePermissions`` method in your code, change it to ``syncPermissions``.